We Must Stop Our Overuse Of Alcohol-Based Hand Sanitizer [Opinion]

 — QShield (@QShieldUK) January 6, 2017

 Staph bacteria is recognized as one of “the most frequent causes of biofilm-associated infections,” according to a Current Topics in Microbiology and Immunology report, which added, “This exceptional status among biofilm-associated pathogens is due to the fact that staphylococci are frequent commensal bacteria on the human skin and mucous surfaces (and those of many other mammals).”

 Biofilm of staph bacteria is a serious issue that is being extensively studied.
 While researchers figure out exactly what the deal is, can we all just take it easy on the alcohol-based hand sanitizers and utilize them the way the CDC suggests?
-The CDC says that washing our hands with plain soap and water is the most effective way to reduce the number of microbes on our hands, and suggests using alcohol-based hand sanitizers that contain at least 60 percent alcohol only when soap and water is not available.
+The CDC says that washing our hands with plain soap and water is the most effective way to reduce the number of microbes on our hands and suggests using alcohol-based hand sanitizers that contain at least 60 percent alcohol only when soap and water are not available.
 If there is a sink nearby, we should use that instead of the easier alcohol-based sanitizer sitting next to it, because saving a minute isn’t worth compounding upon a very serious health threat.

 [Featured Image by Mayuree Moonhirun/Shutterstock]